hosainnet/RNUnitTests/README.md

 A React Native project containing examples of how to test RN component code, both a rendered output and plain JS functions.

 The code is mainly based on the movies app from RN's official docs.
-More explaination here: [https://hosain.net/2016/01/31/unit-testing-react-native-components.html](Unit Testing React Native Components
+More explaination here: [Unit Testing React Native Components](https://hosain.net/2016/01/31/unit-testing-react-native-components.html)
-)

 # Running the tests